balzack/databag/README.md

 ## Project Goal

-Databag aims to bridge the knowledge gap in the self-hosting community by supporting consumer electronics and thereby making it available to the average non-technical person.
+Databag is a decentralized communication platform for everyone.
+It aims to bridge the knowledge gap in the self-hosting community by supporting any homelab setup as well as consumer electronics and thereby making it available to the average non-technical person.
 The hope is to one day be able to buy an inexpensive device like a router from a store and start self-hosting your communication without any other technical knowledge.
-While self-hosting provides the most control and legal protections for your data, people could choose to use cloud hosting services when otherwise not possible and participate in the same federated network.
+While self-hosting provides the most control and legal protections for your data, people may also choose to use cloud hosting services when otherwise not possible and participate in the same federated network.

 ## Installation